-With the sad, yet perhaps expected, news of the administrators being called in to Norton Motorcycles, I thought that now would be a good time to reflect on what could have (should have?) been a fairytale story of racing success and British pluckiness.
+With the sad news of the administrators being called in to Norton Motorcycles, I thought that now would be a good time to reflect on what could have (should have?) been a fairytale story of racing success and British pluckiness.
 (That’s a real word, honestly).

 Although I grew up with British motorcycles, I never really got the whole Norton vibe.
 Perhaps that’s just a personal thing – Dad worked at Triumph, he owned a T140 Bonnie when I was a child, both brothers have owned Bonnies (T120 and T140), friends, and friends of friends have all owned Bonnies.
 I don’t recall anyone I know ever owning a Norton.